ChemicalX: A Deep Learning Library for Drug Pair Scoring: The framework design

 \subsubsection{Drug and context feature sets.}

 Drug feature sets described by Definition \ref{def:drugset} are modeled as customized nested hashmaps.
 Drug identifiers are used as keys in the top-level hashmap and the drug features are values in these hashmaps.
 Each drug feature value is a hashmap itself with two key-value pairs.
 One of these key-value pairs contains the TorchDrug \cite{torchdrug} molecular graph created from canonical SMILES \cite{weininger1988smiles} representation of the drug.
 This molecular graph also contains the atom and bond features of the graph.
 Another one is a feature vector -- the Morgan fingerprint \cite{morgan1965fingerprint} of the drug molecule stored as a PyTorch tensor.
-Context feature sets conceptualized by Definition \ref{def:contextset} are implemented as a customized hashmap where \textit{keys} are application context identifiers and \textit{values} are features of the context.
-Individual biological/ chemical context feature vectors are stored as PyTorch tensors.
-Using these data structures allows the drug and context identifier-based linear time retrieval of the respective features.
+Context feature sets conceptualized by Definition \ref{def:contextset} are implemented as customized hashmaps where \textit{keys} are application context identifiers and \textit{values} are features of the context.
+Individual biological and chemical context feature vectors are stored as PyTorch tensors.
+Using these allows the linear time retrieval of the respective features.